 The story of Mandy's Bengals Cattery started when Kris adopted his first Bengal.
-He was looking for a pet that he could call his companion but didn't want the responsibilities that a pet dog required since he had a busy lifestyle.
+He was looking for a pet that he could call his companion but didn't want a pet dog's responsibilities since he had a busy lifestyle.

-In the past, he believed that cats wouldn't make for a good pet because they were too independent or if they were affectionate, he would end up being covered in cat hair after any tender exchanges.
+In the past, he believed that cats wouldn't make for a right pet because they were too independent, or if they were affectionate, he was covered in cat hair after any tender exchanges.

 He had two other (younger) motives as well.
 He wanted his two young children to know what he did growing up, that a family can grow closer with the addition of a pet.

-He also discovered that Bengals shed much less than other cats, if anything at all, so he wouldn't have to worry about having to "de-shed" himself every time he left the house.
+He also discovered that Bengals shed much less than other cats, if anything at all, so he wouldn't have to worry about "de-shedding" himself every time he left the house.

-A Bengal cat sounded like the perfect pet.
-A cat that would be just as friendly and energetic as perhaps a dog, but without all of the extra responsibilities and maintenance that is required with owning a dog.
+A Bengal cat sounded like the perfect pet, just as friendly and energetic as a dog, but without all of the extra responsibilities.

-He called the cattery that his sister had adopted her Bengal from, the award-winning Akeera Bengal, and met the kitten he would first adopt: "Kiki Sarabi."
+He called the cattery that his sister had adopted her Bengal from, and soon after met the kitten, he would first adopt: "Kiki Sarabi."

 Kiki was the last of the litter to be adopted, and at 16 weeks old her brothers and sisters had already departed to their forever homes.

-When Kris and his children went to visit her at Akeera Bengal, they saw a beautiful brown Bengal with a rosette spotted coat and gorgeous hazel green eyes.
-She was very shy and therefore was overlooked by all of the potential parents that had come to visit.
+When Kris and his children visited her, they saw a beautiful brown Bengal with a rosette spotted coat and gorgeous hazel green eyes.
+Therefore, she was very shy and overlooked by all of the potential parents that had come to visit.

-Kris was especially skeptical because he wasn't interested in an anti-social "scaredy-cat", but Lidia from Akeera Bengals reassured him that if he were willing to put the time (and love-in), she would become his loyal companion.
+Kris was incredibly skeptical because he wasn't interested in an anti-social "scaredy-cat".
+Still, the breeder reassured him that if he were willing to put the time (and love-in), she would become his loyal companion.

 It was then that Kris noticed a particular spot on the left side of her coat.
-It was shaped like a heart.
-This was when Kris made his decision and knew that Kiki was to come home with them that day.
+The rosette was shaped like a heart.
+Kris made his decision and knew that Kiki was to come home with them that day.

 Kiki hid in the closet for the first few weeks, but with a little patient coaxing, she was soon past her fears and became a new member of the family.